 - Graduate Students: IU graduate students who would like to participate on a study abroad program about the EU can apply for the “EU Center Overseas Education Scholarship,” which is worth up to $1,000.

 - Faculty: IU faculty are eligible to apply for grants of €400 to present webinars to K-12 teachers.
 More information is available here.

-In addition, the West European Studies Center, Inner Asian & Uralic National Resource Center, and Russian & East European Institute also offer funding opportunities to learn more about the EU and the member states in their regions.
+In addition, the Institute for European Studies, Inner Asian & Uralic National Resource Center, and Russian & East European Institute also offer funding opportunities to learn more about the EU and the member states in their regions.
 Please visit these centers’ websites for more information.

 If you have questions about any of these funding opportunities, please contact us!

 Many of these activities are funded by a grant from the European Union